-IIED’s Caspian Energy Initiative aims to promote transparency and good governance in the energy sector.
-We have just completed the latest phase of this initiative – a series of dialogues in Turkmenistan, Kazakhstan and Azerbaijan.
-The aim of these dialogues was to bring industry, government and civil society stakeholders together to discuss key issues and develop plans for future action.
-Background papers and workshop reports are available below.
+To help promote transparency and good governance in the energy sector in the Caspian region, IIED carried out a series of dialogues in Turkmenistan, Kazakhstan and Azerbaijan.
+The aim was to bring industry, government and civil society stakeholders together to discuss key issues and develop plans for future action.

 Dialogue 1: Introduction to EITI and principles of good governance in the oil and gas sector (28 September 2011, Ashgabat, Turkmenistan)